sajithsajith/fastapi-sklearn-logistic-regression-demo/README.md

 ## How to Use

 1. Open your web browser and navigate to `http://127.0.0.1:8000`.
-2. Click the **"Choose File"** button and select a CSV file containing medical claim data.
+2. Click the **"Choose File"** button and select a CSV/XLSX file containing medical claim data.
 A sample file can be used from the notebook you provided.
 3. Click the **"Upload and Analyze"** button.
 4. The application will process the file and display a results page with:
     - The model's accuracy percentage.